Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Penistone is a small market town 8 miles west of Barnsley, 17 miles, and around 14 miles north-west of Sheffield.
 It lies in the foothills of the Pennines, and is mostly surrounded by rural countryside and farmland, with the start of the moors to the west of the town.
 The local area is famous for its dry stone walls, and its rugged little hamlets and sheep farms clinging to the hillsides, Penistone is popular with walkers and other visitors who come to enjoy the Yorkshire scenery.

 Rotherham is a large town on the banks of the River Don.
 It lies between Sheffield and Doncaster, and in fact sprawls almost to the borders of Sheffield.
 Like so many other towns in this region, Rotherham developed through its rich mineral wealth, and for several centuries its major employers were in the coal mining, steel production, and glass fabrication industries.
-Modern day Rotherham, with its extensive urbanisation, has moved with the times, and newer, more technological industries are providing the jobs these days.
+Modern day Rotherham has been the subject of extensive urbanisation and has moved with the times.
+Newer, more technological industries are providing the jobs these days.

 The modern day town of Swinton lies 5 miles north-northeast of Rotherham, on a point somewhere between the ancient Roman Ridge and the south west Roman road from Doncaster.
 Various finds over the years, have led archaeologists to further investigate the area as a possible Roman settlement of some importance.
 A coin hoard dating to the early 3rd century was discovered during construction work on a house in 1853.
 Other minor discoveries followed through the years, then, in June 2014, Andrew Allen of Swinton, uncovered a large number of pottery sherds and other artefacts in his garden.
 As a result of this last find, South Yorkshire's first crowd-funded archaeological project took place in October of the same year.
 A further dig commenced nearby in the spring of 2015.
 Evidence of Roman habitation, including a possible field system, has so far been uncovered.